 Research Bites is the fastest and easiest way to keep up-to-date on research on dog training and behavior!

 Staying current with research is critically important to being at the top of your field.
-It’s also incredibly fascinating and exciting to see the latest ideas and discoveries.
+It’s also fascinating and exciting to see the latest ideas and discoveries.
 However, finding, reading, and interpreting current journal articles can be overwhelming and frustrating.
-Research Bites presents current research in the field of dog behavior in a bite-sized, manageable package.
+Research Bites presents current research in the field of dog training and behavior in a bite-sized, manageable package.

-I will find current, relevant, and interesting papers and read and interpret them for you.
+All webinars are taught by Kristina Spaulding, PhD, CAAB.
+She will find current, relevant, and interesting papers and read and interpret them for you.
 All you need to do is show up, listen to the lecture and discuss the implications.

 Each webinar will take you on a tour of that month’s selected research paper.
 We will cover everything you need to know in order to interpret and apply the current, cutting edge research.